Rogue City: Plot

-A gang does a mass shooting at a nightclub party, targetting a rival gang, killing nine attendees.
+A gang organised by the drug smuggling Corsican family the Bastianis does a mass shooting at an open-air bar, targeting a rival gang, led by Nadal, killing nine attendees.
 One of the attacking gang members, Rizzo, is knocked down by gunfire (stopped by his bulletproof vest), and cannot escape in the getaway car.
 He hides his machine gun and bulletproof vest in a dumpster and blends in with the victims.
 Given his gang connections, he is brought in to the police station for questioning.
-During Detective Costa's interview with Rizzo, he fakes a fight, murders him and plants his service gun in Rizzo's hand.
+During Detective Costa's interview with Rizzo, we learn that Costa has been working for the Bastianis and had alerted them to Nadal's plan to visit the bar.
+He fakes a fight with Rizzo, murders him and plants his service gun in Rizzo's hand.